basvandenberg/spiceweb/spiceweb/doc/source/command_line_tools.rst

 classify.py
 -----------

-Downloaded classification results contain, desides performance scores and used settings, a Scikit-learn classifier that was trained on the entire data set:
+Downloaded classification results contain, besides performance scores and used settings, a Scikit-learn classifier that was trained on the entire data set:
 ``classifier.joblib.pkl``.
 This file is pickled using the ``joblib`` module which is offered as part of the ``scikit-learn`` package.